 Confluentis Unused Attachments is an add-on for Atlassian Confluence.
-It helps Confluence administrators find unused attachments which are never referenced with a link or never embedded as images into any page, blog post or comment from any of the spaces in the current Confluence instance.
+It helps Confluence administrators find unused attachments which are never referenced with a link or known macro, or never embedded as images into any page, blog post or comment from any of the spaces in the current Confluence instance.

 Search for unused attachments